RyderUnleashed/CS-221-Object-Oriented-Design-and-Programming-I/README.md

 # CS-221-Object-Oriented-Design-and-Programming-I

-These are rudimentary projects provided by Hannah Hillberg, that I coded and submitted in my CS-221 class.
+These are rudimentary projects provided by Dr. Hannah Hillberg, that I coded and submitted in my CS-221 class.

 To prevent anyone, and myself for that matter, from violating University of Wisconsin - Oshkosh's Academic Honesty Policy, I do not condone or grant the reuse and resubmission of these projects under another student's name.
 This repository is here to serve as a portfolio.
 That being said, these projects are licensed under **agpl-3.0**.
 Follow github's licensing policy and copyright laws.